 What approaches do you use to achieve value in pharmaceutical decision-making?

 Payers are increasingly looking to control costs through:

-- Value utilisation management - pharmacy formulary coverage, prior authorisation, quantity limits, and step therapy.
+Value utilization management - pharmacy formulary coverage, prior authorization, quantity limits, and step therapy.

-All these listed control costs are part of a value-based system that payers utilise to control cost and access pharmaceuticals.
+All these listed control costs are part of a value-based system that payers utilize to control cost and access pharmaceuticals.
 These systems can be viewed as gate control.

 The goal of value-based decision-making is not about controlling volume but basing decisions on measurable outcomes.
-We use value-based insurance design to maximise the value of payer dollars spent on healthcare rather than just focusing on lower costs in the short term.
-This goal is accomplished through disease management, medication utilisation, patient quality of life measures, and gate keeping through clinical pathways that target use to indications only.
+We use value-based insurance design to maximize the value of payer dollars spent on healthcare rather than just focusing on lower costs in the short term.
+This goal is accomplished through disease management, medication utilization, patient quality of life measures, and gatekeeping through clinical pathways that target use to indications only.

 Furthermore, pharmaceuticals are reviewed for overall global cost-effectiveness in controlling a specific disease.
 Real time outcomes are becoming important as a major consideration in value-based pharmaceutical decision-making to show overall net positive costs to the payer.
 We must have access to valid, real-time data for value metric assessments of how a drug will affect the overall risk of formulary inclusion.

 What are some common misconceptions about US payers?

 The most common misconception is that every decision is driven by the price of a drug.
 As therapies become more complex, payers are looking for a global approach to drug therapy that takes into consideration all aspects of the care model.
 Also, payers are under extreme pressure to curtail cost for clients and government-based insurers.
 Therefore, a complete approach that is data driven is the most effective.